Naranbataar/MaSH/README.md

 # MaSH - A minimalistic Discord API wrapper compatible with Posix Shells
-MaSh is a set of scripts for writing Discord Bots
+MaSH is a set of scripts for writing Discord Bots

 ## Features
 - Follows the Unix Philosophy